tinyjin/sticker_editor_plus/README.md

 - You can resizes widget using scaling function
 - Highly customizable
 - You can use whole sticker view or particular widgets
+- Serialize the Texts and Pictures in JSON format

 ## Installation

 First, add `stickereditor` as a [dependency in your pubspec.yaml file](https://flutter.dev/using-packages/).